 - Unemployment Rate: The unemployment rate in Shreveport is rather high, at 5%

 - Socioeconomic Factors: Given the lower per-capita income as compared to the rest of the country, it is not surprising that there are many people with mental health issues who go untreated.

 Louisiana, in general, has one of the highest divorce rates in the country.
 Most states boast a divorce rate lower than 10%.
 In Louisiana, this rate is over 20%.
 Studies do quote the unemployment level and economic depression in Louisiana as the main reason for this high divorce rate.

-Knowing that divorce levels are so high in Louisiana, it is important that people have access to mental health resources.
+Knowing that divorce levels are so high in Louisiana, people must have access to mental health resources.
 If people can learn how to communicate better rather than fight over money, the divorce rate may decrease.
-Couples’ counseling is one of the best ways to achieve this.
+Couples counseling is one of the best ways to achieve this.

 Mental Health Resources in Shreveport

 With such a high percentage of people living in poverty, there simply aren’t the resources for people to seek the mental health treatment they need.
 This is compounded by the high unemployment rate.
 Without jobs, people simply don’t have health insurance that covers mental health treatment.